dodogabrie/ExamsQuiz/README.md

 `python3 py_quiz.py -c chapters -n numquestion`

-- chapters: the numbers of the chapter folders or the names of the folders themeselves (you can pass more folder here)
+- chapters: the numbers of the chapter folders or the names of the folders themeselves (you can pass more folders here)
 - numquestion: the number of question that you wanna generate.

 #### LaTex sequence